The Energy Company Obligation

 UK Government's ECO Scheme

-The Energy Company Obligation: ECO4 Scheme – Helping Low-Income Households Stay Warm and Comfortable
+The ECO scheme – Helping Low-Income Households Stay Warm and Comfortable

 The ongoing energy crisis in the UK is a significant concern for many households, particularly low-income families who struggle to manage rising fuel costs.
 Fortunately, the government has introduced the Energy Company Obligation (ECO) scheme, which places legal obligations on energy suppliers to deliver energy efficiency measures to domestic premises.